yhlink/kssdtree_docs/doc/source/Install/install.md

-Kssdtree require the python 3.6 or lower version and the dependent packages `pyqt5`, `ete3`, and `requests`.
-If Kssdtree is installed using the pip command, these dependencies should be installed automatically.
-For Windows, it also requires the installation of the gzip tool for sequence decompression and the GCC (Microsoft Visual C++) compiler.
+Kssdtree require the Python 3 environment and the dependent packages `pandas`, `pyqt5`, `ete3`, and `requests`.
+If Kssdtree is installed using the pip command, these dependencies will be installed automatically.
+For Windows, we recommend to use Python 3.6 version.
+For MacOS, we recommend to use Python 3.8 or higher version.
 # Linux
 ```
 pip install kssdtree
 ```
 # MacOS
 ```
-# Install gcc
+# Install gcc (/opt/homebrew/bin/gcc-12)
-brew install gcc
+brew install gcc@12

+# Create a virtual environment
+conda create --name=kssdtree python=3.10

+# Activate the virtual environment
+conda activate kssdtree

-# Install Kssdtree (x86_64 architecture)
+# Install kssdtree
 pip install kssdtree

-# Install Kssdtree (arm64 architecture)
-arch -x86_64 $(which python3) -m pip install kssdtree
 ```
 # Windows
 ```
 # Create a virtual environment